 Linda Shemanske became the Director in 1995 and her very first endeavor was to pack up and move the entire school to Lyme Road.
 Linda joined the HCNS community as a parent in 1983-84 when her daughter was enrolled in the preschool.
 She was hired as a teacher in 1986 and was ready for a change towards the end of the 1995 academic school year.
-It was perfect timing for her to take on the role of Director, which she has magnificently held now for the past 18 years.
-Linda is truly the heart of our treasured school.
+It was perfect timing for her to take on the role of Director, which she magnificently held now for 18 years until our current Director Meg O’leary assumed the role.

 Over the school's 50 years there have been 20+ teachers and hundreds of very committed parents who have dedicated their time and energy to making the school the success it continues to be.
 The next 50 years should be just as exciting and nurturing for our children and families as the first amazing 50 years have been!